Games-by-Mason/structopt/README.md

 # WIP array args
 - support --name arg --name arg as well as --name arg arg?
-- make sure not to allow as positional args
 - test help menu and stuff, look at all existing tests
-- support -no-... to clear